 Who has time for a break?
 Not me!
-I am certain you have said some version of those phrases to yourself more often than you would like.
+I am certain you have said some version of that phrase to yourself more often than you would like.
 Perhaps you may feel that to be most productive the best choice is often to work right through the day, put in a straight 8 to 12 hours consistently, eat at your desk, and work right through possible breaks.

 I mean, come on, who has time for a break?